 Whether or not it is accurate, I don't know - but I certainly found the overall design very unique.
 While it had some elements common to fantasy swords in general, it was clear that the designers of the Sword Art Online series had spent a lot of time and thought into making it different but somehow familiar.

-Overall, for $50, I was very impressed by what I was seeing.
+Overall, I was actually fairly impressed by what I was seeing.
 And it only got better..

 The unique, double spiked crossguard of this sword is one of its most distinctive features and follows the same black and silver tone as the rest of the design.
 Assembly wise, it was actually pretty tight - with only the slightest wiggle at the silver ring spacer between the guard and the handle.